 Stressful times might get you sick due to endless projects, homework, and exams which result to sleepless nights and (sometimes) forgetting to eat properly.

 Bear in mind that, during these times of struggle, your body needs the nutrition and energy so you can have the fuel to keep going and eventually finish your tasks.
 Take a nap once in a while, eat fruits and vegetables, and drink plenty of water.

 Remember to take a break.

 When you’re stressed, your brain might not function properly because of lots of things that are going on in your head.
 But taking a break every now and then will help clear your mind and somehow relax.
+“People need time off from work to recover from stress and prevent burnout,” said David W. Ballard, PsyD, MBA.
 This could result in positive view of the situation, more result-driven thinking, and progressive work.

 Go out and walk for a while.
 Play with your dogs, or spend quality time with your siblings.
 It is better to work with a clear mind than adding more stress to the situation.
 If you are struggling to deal with your stress alone, you can refer to online resources and professional psychiatrict help, such as BetterHelp, to learn more about coping with stress.